ThinkingViT: Matryoshka Thinking Vision Transformer for Elastic Inference: Abstract

 \section{Abstract}

-\glspl{ViT} deliver state-of-the-art performance, yet their fixed computational budget prevents scalable deployment across heterogeneous hardware.
-Recent Matryoshka-based architectures mitigate this by embedding nested subnetworks within a single model to enable scalable inference.
+\glspl{ViT} deliver SOTA performance, yet their fixed computational budget prevents scalable deployment across heterogeneous hardware.
+Recent Matryoshka-style Transformer architectures mitigate this by embedding nested subnetworks within a single model to enable scalable inference.
 However, these models allocate the same amount of compute to all inputs, regardless of their complexity, which leads to inefficiencies.
-To address this, we introduce \nameNoSpace, a nested \gls{ViT} architecture that employs progressive thinking stages to dynamically adjust inference computation based on input difficulty. \name initiates inference by activating a small subset of the most important attention heads and terminates early if predictions reach sufficient certainty.
-Otherwise, it activates additional attention heads and re-evaluates the input.
-At the core of \name is our Token Recycling mechanism, which conditions each subsequent inference stage on the embeddings from the previous stage, enabling progressive improvement.
-Due to its backbone-preserving design, \name also serves as a plug\-in upgrade for vanilla \glspl{ViT}.
+To address this, we introduce \nameNoSpace, a nested \gls{ViT} architecture that employs progressive thinking stages to dynamically adjust inference computation based on input difficulty. \name first activates a small subset of the most important attention heads to produce an initial prediction.
+If the prediction confidence exceeds a predefined threshold, inference terminates early.
+Otherwise, within the same backbone, it activates a larger subset of attention heads and conducts a new forward pass.
+This process continues iteratively until the model reaches the predefined confidence level or exhausts its maximum capacity.
+To boost the performance of subsequent rounds, we introduce a Token Recycling approach that fuses the input embeddings with the embeddings from the previous stage.
 Experiments show that \name surpasses nested baselines by up to 2.0 percentage points (p.p.) in accuracy at the same throughput and by up to 2.9 p.p. at equal GMACs on ImageNet-1K.
+We show that the backbone-preserving design of \name allows it to serve as a plug-in upgrade for \glspl{ViT} in downstream tasks such as semantic segmentation.
+We also demonstrate that \name transfers effectively to other architectures such as Swin Transformers.